ecruzolivera/ecruzolivera-website/src/posts/4 - Cpp for Embedded Systems Part 4 Better Threads/4 - Cpp for Embedded Systems Part 4 Better Threads.md

 ---
+title: "Cpp for Embedded Systems Part 4: Better Threads"
+description: "Series about using C++ in microcontrollers"
+excerpt: "Series about using C++ in microcontrollers"
+date: 2019-04-21
+slug: "Cpp_for_Embedded_Systems_Part_4_Better_Threads"
-title : "Cpp for Embedded Systems Part 4: Better Threads" description : "Series about using C++ in microcontrollers" date :  2019-04-21 slug : "Cpp_for_Embedded_Systems_Part_4_Better_Threads" tags : ["cpp", "containers", "collections", "embedded systems", "microcontrollers", "state machines"]
+tags: ["cpp", "containers", "collections", "embedded systems", "microcontrollers", "state machines"]
 ---

 Hi there dear Software/Embedded developers, this is the 4th part of a [blog series](https://ecruzolivera.tech/blog/) about using C++ in software development for microcontrollers.

 In this article, I will talk about why I love RTOS (Real Time Operative Systems), but why I dislike most of the API that most RTOS vendors offer, and what can we do about it.

 As a sort of footnote, the code is this post is in no way production anything, in pasts posts I have used code snippets from classes and libraries that are tested and that check for runtime errors in every method call.
 In this post, for the sake of brevity, I minimize the run-time error checking in order to keep the code flow clear and more understandable.